Lose your heart to the Canadian Rockies on this amazing horseback adventure in Muskwa Kechika in British Columbia.

 Katharine and Eric Fletcher are keen outdoors enthusiasts who lost their hearts to British Columbia’s wilderness.

-Looking for more ways to lose your heart to the Rockies?
+Looking for more ways to lose your heart in Canada?